digital-land/digital-land/content/guidance/data-principles/index.md

 Dates can be [written in many different ways](https://xkcd.com/1179/) which can cause confusion.
 To avoid this problem all dates should comply with the internationally recognised [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).

 {{% inset-text %}}
-A date should be represented as `YYYYMMDD`, so for example, 4 June 2018 would be written as `20180604`.
+A date should be represented as `YYYY-MM-DD`, so for example, 4 June 2018 would be written as `2018-06-04`.
 {{% /inset-text %}}

 ### Entry, start and end dates